Do you know what marketing automation is?

 Prospect nurturing software is a customizable platform, providing users the freedom to design their own communication campaigns.

-For example, Infusionsoft likens their software to “a nice set of professional mechanics tools.”
+For example, Infusionsoft likens its software to “a nice set of professional mechanics tools.”

-The software is predominately “tag” based; meaning that personalization is limited to a finite number of paths based on a contact’s interaction with email or web forms.
+The software is predominately “tag” based; meaning that personalization is limited to a finite number of paths based on a contact’s interaction with an email or web form.
 This limitation is most visible for businesses that have personal and ongoing relationships with their clients.